On SYM theory and all order Bulk Singularity Structures of BPS Strings in type II theory: Introduction

 .1in Some important remarks for supersymmetrized version of this action were introduced \cite{Howe:2006rv}.
 Parts of the action that embeds symmetric trace of non-Abelian field content have been figured out.
 In \cite{Leigh:1989jq} the action for single bosonic brane was suggested and eventually in \cite{Cederwall:1996pv} the supersymmetric part of the action was derived.
 Notice that various remarks for the effective actions of brane anti brane systems, including their bulk structures have also been revealed in \cite{Michel:2014lva}.
 It is worth pointing out that most of RR couplings are derived through the mixed BPS open-closed string amplitudes \cite{Kennedy:1999nn}.
 To elaborate on all parts of the Chern-Simons, Wess-Zumino and DBI effective actions, we just refer to \cite{Hatefi:2012wj}.

 .2in

 The organization of the paper is as follows.
-In \cite{Sen:2015hia} the method of dealing with picture changing operator has been explained, however, we find it is hard to apply its construction to higher point functions of the mixed $C_{n-1}$-scalar field vertices.
-Hence, in the next section we explicitly construct all the closed forms of the correlators for an asymmetric picture of the S-matrix $<V_{C^{-2}} V_{\phi^ {0}} V_{A^{0}} V_{A^{0}}>$ where the superscripts indicate the related picture of strings.
+In the next section we explicitly construct all the closed forms of the correlators for an asymmetric picture of the S-matrix $<V_{C^{-2}} V_{\phi^ {0}} V_{A^{0}} V_{A^{0}}>$ where the superscripts indicate the related picture of strings.
 Later on, for the concreteness we demonstrate the ultimate forms of S-matrix elements in two other symmetric pictures $<V_{C^{-1}} V_{\phi^{-1}} V_{A^{0}} V_{A^{0}}>$ and $<V_{C^{-1}} V_{\phi^{0}} V_{A^{-1}} V_{A^{0}}>$ as well.
-Notations are explained in Appendix.
+Note that, there is an alternative method \cite{Sen:2015hia} which can be applied to higher point functions.

 .08in